tibetan-nlp/tibetan-spellchecker/syllables/README.md

 ### Dictionary files (.txt)

-These files are in a format similar to hunspell .dic files, with the exception that the suffix type may not include the "empty string" suffix (which it always does in hunspell).
+These files are in hunspell .dic format (easily parsable) their names should be explicit.

 ### Suffix files (.json)